How I Automated My YouTube Shorts Channel with AI and RPA

 - Lighting or atmosphere unless the scene change logically affects it

-- Objects or details unrelated to the replaced subject or environment
+- Objects or details unrelated to the replaced subject or environment6.Collaboration and ClarificationIf any instruction is unclear(e.g.,ambiguous character roles or scene context),request clarification before editing.
+Donot make assumptions.

 - Maintain narrative integrity and consistency across all prompts.